Council/social housing information

 How long will I have to wait for social housing?

 The waiting time for allocation of social housing varies in accordance with the type and availability of property.
-The following table lists all the lettings during a fixed period in 2017:
+The following table lists all the lettings during a fixed period between 2017 and 2018:

 *A significant number of these applicants have been rehoused into accommodation reserved for people aged over 50 years.